It can be really difficult to put ourselves out there.

 #3: Keep it short and get them to click

-Your main objective in a pitch is not to give an editor a totally clear idea of all that you are and all that you have to offer.
+Your main objective in a pitch is not to give the editor all that you are and all that you have to offer.
 It's to get them to click.
 That's goal #1.

 You want to intrigue them so that they get interested enough to learn more and click the link to your site.
 Once they're there, your about page, copy, and photos will do the talking for you.